Origins of complexity in the rheology of Soft Earth suspensions: Abstract

 \section{Abstract}

-{ When wet soil becomes fully saturated by intense rainfall, or is shaken by an earthquake, it may fluidize catastrophically \cite{iverson1997debris}.
-Sand-rich slurries are treated as granular suspensions, where failure is related to an unjamming transition and friction is controlled by particle concentration \cite{kostynick2022rheology} and pore pressure \cite{iverson2014depth}.
-Mud flows are modeled as complex fluids akin to gels, where yielding and shear-thinning behaviors arise from inter-particle attraction and clustering \cite{coussot1995structural, ancey2001yield}.
-Here we show that the full range of complex flow behaviors previously reported for natural debris flows -- dense slurries of soil and water -- can be reproduced with suspensions made only of water, sand and clay.
-Going from sand-rich to clay-rich suspensions, we observe a continuous transition from brittle (Coulomb-like) to ductile (perfect plastic) yielding that is characterized by (i) a decrease in the stress drop associated with yielding, (ii) an increase in the shear-thinning exponent from zero to 1/2, and (iii) a decrease in the normal force.
-We propose a general constitutive relation for soil suspensions, with a particle rearrangement time that is controlled by yield stress.
-Our experimental results are supported by models for yielding of idealized amorphous solids \cite{ozawa2018random, lin2018microscopic}, suggesting that the paradigm of non-equilibrium phase transitions can help to understand and even predict complex behaviors of Soft Earth suspensions. }
+{When wet soil becomes fully saturated by intense rainfall, or is shaken by an earthquake, it may fluidize catastrophically.
+Sand-rich slurries are treated as granular suspensions, where the failure is related to an unjamming transition.
+Mud flows are modeled as gels, where yielding and shear-thinning behaviors arise from inter-particle attraction and clustering.
+Here we show that the full range of complex flow behaviors previously reported for natural debris flows can be reproduced with three ingredients: water, silica sand, and kaolin clay.
+Going from sand-rich to clay-rich suspensions, we observe continuous transition from brittle to ductile yielding.
+We propose a general constitutive relation for soil suspensions, with a particle rearrangement time that is controlled by yield stress and jamming distance.
+Our experimental results are supported by models for amorphous solids, suggesting that the paradigm of non-equilibrium phase transitions can help us understand and predict the complex behaviors of Soft Earth suspensions.}